The Pole Behaviour of the Phase Derivative of the Short-Time Fourier Transform: Introduction

 \section{Introduction}

 The {\em short-time Fourier transform} (STFT) \cite{carmtorr1,fland99} is a time-frequency representation widely used in audio signal processing.
-A common definition of the STFT is The STFT $V(f,g)(x,\omega)$ provides information about the frequency content of the signal $f$ at time $x$ and frequency $\omega$.\footnote{Please note that we chose the notation $V(f,g)$ over the more usual $V_g f$, in order to make some notations clearer.} The analyzing window $g$ determines the resolution in time and frequency.
+A common definition of the STFT\footnote{This is the {\em frequency-invariant} STFT.} is The STFT $V(f,g)(x,\omega)$ provides information about the frequency content of the signal $f$ at time $x$ and frequency $\omega$.
+The analyzing window $g$ determines the resolution in time and frequency.

 The interpretation of the modulus of the STFT is relatively easy, considering the fact that the spectrogram (defined as the square absolute value of the STFT) can be interpreted as a time-frequency distribution of the signal energy.
 This interpretation led to the important success of the STFT in signal processing.
 In particular, it has been widely used for applications in speech processing and acoustics as a graphical tool for signal analysis \cite{quat01}.